nssalim/hacking_the_hacker/README.md

 <br>
 <p><b>Mission</b></p>
-<p>access The Spider's systems and read compromised usernames and passwords stored in a file called "passwords.csv".
+<p>access The Spider's systems and read compromised usernames and passwords stored in a file called passwords.cs".
 Safely recover said usernames to a list (compromised_users.txt)</p>

 <ul>notify boss of success in retrieving compromised data.</ul>
 <ul>use JSON to encode said message over the internet.</ul>